alexirpan/alexirpan.github.io/_posts/2048-01-01-things-i-did-in-my-khan-academy-internship.markdown

 - Met some really cool people, both interns and full-timers.
 - Got to discuss Lockhart's Lament, the zone of proximal development, and other metacognitive techniques.
+- Participated in acroyoga!
+Succesfully got off the ground and didn't fall, which was awesome.
-- Ate some freshly baked bread with self-churned butter.
+- Ate freshly baked bread with self-churned butter.
 - Met a software developer who has played Hatoful Boyfriend, the pigeon dating simulator.
 Pigeons forever!
 Okosan is best bird!
 - Built an automated backup system for Khan Academy's mailing list data.